stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Product ID.** The Product ID of the item.
 *   **Product ID ISBN.** The ISBN of the item.

 You can also search for order lines by selecting any of the filters in the **Search & filter** pane.
 Additionally, you can apply the filters after you perform a search to limit your results.
 See the sections below for more information.
-Note: additional filter options may be visible to users if custom fileds have been configured in [Setting > Orders > Custom fields] (../settings/settings_orders/settings_orders/#settings--orders--general--customfields).
+Note: additional filter options may be visible to users if custom fileds have been configured in [Setting > Orders > Custom fields](../../settings/settings_orders/settings_orders/#settings--orders--general--customfields).

 ### Receipt status